Submitting your tax returns over Christmas?

 How can private landlords avoid the hit?

 Looking ahead for future tax years, private landlords may be able to avoid the hit that the introduction of Section 24 will cause by setting up a limited company that owns their rental properties.
-If you do go for this option please talk to the NLA Telephone Advice Line first.
-Although you might make an initial tax saving there are other taxes to pay as a business and a lot more paperwork and responsibilities.
+But if you do opt for this path, please take professional advice first.
+Although you might make a tax saving, there are many other taxes to pay as a business that could negate these initial financial gains, as well as a lot more paperwork and responsibilities.

 We hope the advice given will be useful when you’re submitting your tax returns.
 If you would like to develop your tax knowledge, we offer a Landlords Tax & Capital Gains Tax (CGT) course.
 Happy holidays!